 Abbreviations are your friend.
 Some common abbreviations are b/c for “because,” w/ for “with,” “b4” for “before,” and “p.” for “page.”
 As long as you know the abbreviation, don’t hesitate to use it!
 Abbreviations are a form of shorthand; they allow you to take notes much faster while still understanding what you meant when you re-read them later.

-ex. w/more pps avail., you get more info, b/c you know b4 you start that you can cover it all.
+ex. w/more pps avail., u get more info, b/c u know b4 u start u can cover it all.

 Leave space so that you can write in clarifications, ideas, questions and definitions later on.
 One way to do this is to divide your paper into thirds, with the right-hand two-thirds being used for class notes, and the left-hand third being left blank to allow you to write in clarifications, notes, and so forth.
 (Just fold the paper to create a crease line, and stay on the right-hand side of the line.)
 Another way is to write “double-spaced;” leave a blank line after each line you write, so there’s room for notes and expansion.